 The Holy Bible: English Standard Version.
 (2016).
 (Jas 1:5).
 Wheaton, IL: Crossway Bibles.

+Discerning right from wrong is not always easy.
 Wrong thinking produces wrong actions.
 In our sinfulness, we often approach God with distress and confusion and we have problems sorting out what is lurking in our very hearts.
 Right thinking focuses on God and our spiritual position in him because of the gospel.
 In humility, we are to boast in the position we have before God (1:9-11).
+James writes in 1:16-18 that God’s goodness is unchanging, undeserved, and unending.

 Let the lowly brother boast in his exaltation, and the rich in his humiliation, because like a flower of the grass he will pass away.
 For the sun rises with its scorching heat and withers the grass; its flower falls, and its beauty perishes.
 So also will the rich man fade away in the midst of his pursuits.